Builtin Functions and Constants¶

 // scheduleTwice manually schedules execution of the generator/coroutine.

-let scheduleTwice(generatorFactory: fn (): SafeGenerator<Null>): Void {
+let scheduleTwice(generatorFactory: fn (): SafeGenerator<Empty>): Void {

-let generator: SafeGenerator<Null> = generatorFactory();
+let generator: SafeGenerator<Empty> = generatorFactory();

 console.log("S: Before first call");